Temple Rome: Summer I (6 weeks)

 Temple University Rome's six-week summer session is comprised of undergraduate courses in a variety of disciplines.
-In summer 2017, these disciplines include: anthropology, art, art history, business, criminal justice, dance, English, GenEd (Arts, Science and Technology, and Human Behavior), Greek and Roman classics, history, and Italian language.
-Credit-bearing internships in a variety of fields are offered.
+In summer 2018, these disciplines include: art; art history; business; criminal justice; dance; English; GenEd (Arts, Race & Diversity, Science & Technology, and Human Behavior); gender, sexuality and women's studies; Greek and Roman classics; history; media studies and production; political science; psychology; sociology; and Italian language.
+Graduate level courses are available in dance.
+Undergraduate credit-bearing internships in a variety of fields are offered.
 A main feature of the program is frequent, on-site instruction for many of the courses, enabling students to study firsthand the sites, treasures, traditions and cultures associated with the people and history of Italy.
 With the exception of Italian language instruction, all instruction is in English.

 - Courses taught by faculty from Italy and other European countries, in addition to faculty from Temple University’s Main Campus in Philadelphia

 - Course load: 2 courses, 5-8 credits total